dougy147/NB6VAC/README.md

 Login incorrect
 ```

-We will take a look later to `/etc/shadow` in the filesystem which contains a `root` user and its hashed password.
+We will take a look later at how to circumvent it by flashing a crafted firmware containing our own `root` hashed password in `/etc/shadow`.

 * After Busybox, scripts continue to be called in that order (leaving it here just in case):